Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The shoots that appear from your hard neck garlic are called scapes and are a culinary delight on their own.
 Harvesting and eating them helps your garlic by forcing the plants to concentrate their energy in growing the bulbs rather than the foliage.
 You may begin harvesting your scapes when they reach a height of 4 to 6 inches.
 You can eat them raw or cooked.

 Although related to onions, garlic is not harvested when its foliage has completely died back.
 Rather, it is best harvested when about a third of the foliage is brown.
 This is especially important when harvesting soft neck garlic if you intend to braid it.
-The foliage needs to be soft to braid it.
+The foliage needs to be soft so that you can braid it.
 Foliage that is completely dead is too brittle to braid.
 Harvest is usually July through August depending on the variety and the climate.

 Garlic bulbs should be carefully “lifted” from the soil to avoid damage.
 Using a garden fork, gently loosen the soil around the bulbs, then carefully pull them out of the soil.
 Try not to damage the paper coverings which protect the cloves.